IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Ray_Cummings" target="_blank">Ray Cummings</a>

 >“Men rarely (if ever) manage to dream up a god superior to themselves. **Most gods have the manners and morals of a spoiled child**.”

 ― <a href="https://en.wikipedia.org/wiki/Robert_A._Heinlein" target="_blank">Robert A. Heinlein</a>

+>“I cannot persuade myself that a beneficent & omnipotent God would have designedly created the Ichneumonidæ with the express intention of their feeding within the living bodies of caterpillars, or that a cat should play with mice.”

+>“**Animals whom we have made our slaves** we do not like to consider our equals. — Do not slave holders wish to make the black man other kind? — animals with affections, imitation, fear of death, pain, sorrow for the dead. — respect.”

+>“Disinterested love for all living creatures, the most noble attribute of man.”

+>“Man in his **arrogance** thinks himself a great work worthy the interposition of a deity.
+More humble, and I believe truer, to consider him created from animals.”

+>“The highest stage in moral culture at which we can arrive, is when we recognise that we ought to control our thoughts.”

+>“As man advances in civilisation, and small tribes are united into larger communities, the simplest reason would tell each individual that he ought to extend his social instincts and sympathies to all the members of the same nation, though personally unknown to him.
+This point being once reached, there is only an artificial barrier to prevent his **sympathies extending to the men of all nations and races**.
+If, indeed, such men are separated from him by great differences in appearance or habits, experience unfortunately shews us how long it is before we look at them as our fellow-creatures. **Sympathy beyond the confines of man, that is humanity to the lower animals, seems to be one of the latest moral acquisitions.
+It is apparently unfelt by savages, except towards their pets.** How little the old Romans knew of it is shewn by their abhorrent gladiatorial exhibitions.
+The very idea of humanity, as far as I could observe, was new to most of the Gauchos of the Pampas.
+This virtue, one of the noblest with which man is endowed, seems to arise incidentally from our sympathies becoming more tender and more widely diffused, until they are extended to all sentient beings.
+As soon as this virtue is honoured and practised by some few men, it spreads through instruction and example to the young, and eventually through public opinion.”

+>“Physiological experiment on animals is justifiable for real investigation; but **not for mere damnable and detestable curiosity**.”

+>“Man in his **arrogance** thinks himself a great work worthy the interposition of a deity.
+More humble, and I believe truer, to consider him created from animals.”

+>“Believing as I do that man in the distant future will be a **far more perfect creature than he now is**, it is an intolerable thought that he and all other sentient beings are doomed to complete annihilation after such long-continued slow progress.
+To those who fully admit the immortality of the human soul, the destruction of our world will not appear so dreadful.”

+>“Alas!
+A scientific man ought to have no wishes, no affections — a mere heart of stone.”

+>“A man who dares to waste one hour of time has not discovered the value of life.”

+>“To my mind there are no advantages and many disadvantages in lectures compared with reading.”

+>“I attempted mathematics, and even went during the summer of 1828 with a private tutor (a very dull man) to Barmouth, but I got on very slowly.
+The work was repugnant to me, chiefly from my not being able to see any meaning in the early steps in algebra. **This impatience was very foolish, and in after years I have deeply regretted** that I did not proceed far enough at least to understand something of the great leading principles of mathematics; for men thus endowed seem to have an extra sense.”

+>“Even ill-health, though it has annihilated several years of my life, has saved me from the distractions of society and amusement.”

+― <a href="https://en.wikipedia.org/wiki/Charles_Darwin" target="_blank">Charles Darwin</a>

 >“Whenever we read the obscene stories, the voluptuous debaucheries, the cruel and tortuous executions, the unrelenting vindictiveness with which more than half the Bible is filled, it would be more consistent that we call it the **word of a demon** than the word of God.
 It is a history of wickedness that has served to corrupt and brutalize mankind; and, for my part, I sincerely detest it, as I detest everything that is cruel.”

 ― <a href="https://en.wikipedia.org/wiki/Thomas_Paine" target="_blank">Thomas Paine</a>

+>“You cannot insult a man more atrociously than by refusing to believe he is suffering.”

+― <a href="https://en.wikipedia.org/wiki/Cesare_Pavese" target="_blank">Cesare Pavese</a>

+>“I'm doing a (free) operating system (just a hobby, won't be big and professional like gnu) for 386(486) AT clones.”

+>“So git is my second big project which is only created to maintain my first big project.”

+― <a href="https://en.wikipedia.org/wiki/Linus_Torvalds" target="_blank">Linus Torvalds</a>

->“There is a ~~theory~~ belief which states that if ever anyone discovers exactly ~~what the Universe is for and why it is here~~ how to quantize gravity, it will instantly disappear and be replaced by ~~something even more bizarre and inexplicable~~ a universe in which quantizing gravity is even harder.
-There is another ~~theory~~ belief which states that this has already happened.”
-(The original is strickenthrough and edited)
+>“There is a theory which states that if ever anyone discovers exactly ~~what the Universe is for and why it is here~~ how to quantize gravity, it will instantly disappear and be replaced by ~~something even more bizarre and inexplicable~~ a universe in which quantizing gravity is even harder.
+There is another theory which states that this has already happened.”
+[The original is strickenthrough and edited]

 >“In the beginning the Universe was created.
 This has made a lot of people very angry and been widely regarded as a bad move.”